 National Performance Measurement Framework

-With the MCH transformation and its emphasis on performance and accountability at both the state and national levels, this Guidance includes a transformed national performance measurement system that is intended to show more clearly the contributions of Title V programs in impacting health outcomes while still maintaining flexibility for the states.
+With the MCH Block Grant’semphasis on performance and accountability at both the state and national levels, this Guidance includes a national performance measurement system that is intended to show more clearly the contributions of Title V programs in impacting health outcomes while still maintaining flexibility for the states.
 The national performance measurement system adopted in this Guidance is a three-tiered framework, which includes the following measure categories: National Outcome Measures (NOMs), National Performance Measures (NPMs) and State-initiated Evidence-based or -informed Strategy Measures (ESMs).

 In the revised national performance measure framework, the focus is on the establishment of a set of population-based measures (i.e., NPMs) which utilize state-level data derived from national data sources and for which state Title V programs will track prevalence rates and work towards demonstrated impact.
 The NPMs are intended to drive improved outcomes relative to one or more indicators of health status (i.e., NOMs) for the MCH population, so states will track the NOMs to monitor impact by the NPMs.
 ESMs are the final tier of the national performance measurement framework, and they are the measures by which states will directly measure their impact on the NPMs.
 State-specific and actionable, the ESMs seek to track a state Title V program’s strategies and activities and to measure evidenced-based or evidenced-informed practices that will impact individual population-based NPMs.
 The ESMs are developed by the state, and they provide accountability for improving quality and performance related to the NPMs and to the MCH public health issues for which they are intended.
 While not part of the national performance measurement framework, states will also develop State Performance Measures (SPMs), in addition to the ESMs, to address the priorities they have identified based on the findings of their Five-year Needs Assessments and to the extent that a priority need has not been fully addressed through the selected NPMs and ESMs.